Skip to content

 Registration assistance is available from eVA Customer Care at 866-289-7367 or 804-371-2525, or by email at eVACustomerCare@dgs.virginia.gov.

-For many years, the Capital Region Airport Commission has demonstrated its commitment to supplier diversity by providing meaningful opportunities for small, women-owned and minority-owned (SWaM) businesses and disadvantaged business enterprises (DBEs) to secure a variety of airport contracts.
+For many years, the Capital Region Airport Commission has demonstrated its commitment to expanding business participation by creating meaningful opportunities for certified small business concerns to compete for a wide range of airport contracts.

-For a list of upcoming business opportunities, download RIC's Business Opportunities - FY22 brochure.
+For a list of upcoming business opportunities, download RIC's Business Opportunities - FY24-FY26 brochure.

 DISADVANTAGED BUSINESS ENTERPRISE PROGRAM